 - Moisture.
 Moisture inhibits browning, so unlike a white stock, you don't want to rinse or blanch your bones.

 - Oil.
 This one is totally optional, an some people prefer it to lightly oil their bones before roasting them.
-Fats help inhibit caramelization, so it may help speed up the process or give you darker bones.
+Fats accelerate and support caramelization, so it will speed up the process and/or give you darker bones.
 For instructions on how to roast bones go here.

 - Single Layer.
 Overcrowding is your enemy.
 That may mean you need to work in batches, but make sure that you don't overlap your bones or your mirepoix to ensure the best caramelization possible.